 Adding plants to your home brings plenty of benefits like cleaner air, easier breathing, less stress, or let’s just say better health conditions in general.
 Plants are also great for decorating as they soften the look of the room.
 But there is one thing houseplants won’t do, and that is help with reducing the noise.

 On Soundproofing Myths

 Many people recommend these easy soundproofing tips and tricks, but as we’ve seen, they are straight out myths.
 This means that even though they are collectively believed to be true and helpful, they have no actual basis in fact.
-So instead of wasting time and money on these wrong solutions, purchase and install real soundproofing and acoustic materials, and use proper techniques.
+So instead of wasting time and money on these wrong solutions, purchase and install real soundproofing materials, and use proper techniques.